Copyright Yorkshire Water Services Limited

 If you need more help from us in relation to the services we provide, or with paying your bill, we may request additional information from you.
 This may include:

-- disability, medical conditions and prescriptions – if you wish to register for one of our support schemes, priority services (see below), and to assist in managing supply interruptions and emergency planning.
-(We’ll only collect sensitive personal information about you with your explicit consent, and for a specified purpose which will be explained to you at the time).
+disability, medical conditions and prescriptions – if you wish to register for one of our support schemes, priority services (see below), and to assist in managing supply interruptions and emergency planning.
+We collect sensitive personal information from you under the legal basis of Public Task and Substantial Public Interest to allow access to the PSR but we will remind you of this at the point of telling us.
+Full details of this are in the below section.
+We will collect sensitive personal information from you under a consent basis to allow us to provide the right support scheme for you needs.
+This will be explained to you at the time.

 We may ask you for documented evidence of the above and will keep digital copies for validation and audit purposes.